Finding the Best Places to Retire Since 2006!

 Cons: The tornado risk is 78% higher than the national average.

 Notes: The lakes around Marble Falls are said to keep their water at higher levels than other lakes during Texas droughts.
-The town is racially diverse and has a good reputation.
+Home prices have increased 7% since a year ago.

 Recommended as a Retirement Spot?
 Yes